 There are two primary types of savings programs you should include in your life.
 They are:

 - As a general rule, your savings should be sufficient to cover all of your personal expenses, including your mortgage, loan payments, insurance costs, utility bills, food, and clothing expenses for at least six months.
 That way, if you lose your job, you’ll be able to have sufficient time to adjust your life without the extreme pressure that comes from living paycheck to paycheck.

 - Any specific purpose in your life that will require a large amount of cash in five years or less should be savings-driven, not investment-driven.
-The stock market in the short-run can be extremely volatile, losing more than 50 percent of its value in a single year.
-Purchasing a home is a great example as we discussed in Best Places To Invest Your Down Payment Money.
+The stock market in the short-run can be extremely volatile, losing more than 50% of its value in a single year.

-Only after that these things are in place, and you have health insurance, should you begin investing (this really is vital — for more information on the reasons, read Investing in Health Insurance – One of the First Lines of Defense for Your Portfolio.
+Only after that these things are in place, and you have health insurance, should you begin investing.
 The only possible exception is putting money into a 401(k) plan at work if your company matches your contributions.
-That’s because not only will you get a substantial tax break for putting money into your retirement account, but the matching funds basically represent free cash that is being handed to you on a silver tray and there are material bankruptcy protections in place for assets held within such an account should you be wiped out entirely.)
+That’s because not only will you get a substantial tax break for putting money into your retirement account, but the matching funds basically represent free cash that is being handed to you on a silver tray and there are material bankruptcy protections in place for assets held within such an account should you be wiped out entirely.